 - Department fee discount: the Department usually offers a £1000 discount to students coming through from its undergraduate BA/BSc programmes in the current year.
 This is in addition to the University Masters fee discount scheme (see below).

-- Tips for strong applications: There is no separate application form for WRoCAH, YuFund or departmental scholarships, so it is recommended that you use the personal statement and CV that you submit with your application to identify key features (i.e. your research interests and career ambitions, your fit to the department, your previous experience and awards) which communicate your suitability for a scholarship.
+- Tips for strong applications: There is no separate application form for departmental scholarships, so it is recommended that you use the personal statement and CV that you submit with your application to identify key features (i.e. your research interests and career ambitions, your fit to the department, your previous experience and awards) which communicate your suitability for a scholarship.
 You do not have to have firmly accepted your place to be considered for a bursary, but expressions of commitment to York and the department will be taken into account.

 - If you've completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 - Overseas students: There are university scholarships available to applicants who pay tuition fees at the overseas rate, including the Academic Excellence and Vice-Chancellor’s scholarships (new for 2018/9).
 There is a separate application form that you will need to complete and submit for these scholarships.
-The deadline for applications to these scholarships is 30 April of the year in which you wish to start your degree.
+The deadline for applications for these scholarships is 30 April of the year in which you wish to start your degree.
 You must hold an offer from the department in order to apply for the overseas student scholarships, but you do not have to have accepted your place to be considered.